wenmiaowu/wenmiaowu.github.io/misc.md

 - [How do I understand DEI](inspirations/DEI.md)

 ## I am a K-pop lover!
-I especially enjoy traveling solo to different countries to watch concerts -- though I'm not much of a photographer ;)
+I especially enjoy traveling solo to different places to watch concerts -- though I'm not much of a photographer ;)

 ![Kyoto](images/Kyoto1.jpg)
 > Kyoto; NCT127 3rd Tour: Neo City - The Unity in Osaka